DamonMohammadbagher/NativePayload_ARP2/README.md

 Simple Script "NativePayload_ARP2.sh" for Sending DATA via ARP Bcast Traffic to all systems in (LAN) by "Vid" tag

+Note : this Script Tested on Kali linux (only)

 Video (step by step) : https://www.youtube.com/watch?v=C4fB7NQJHO4